marcom4rtinez/INPG_demo/README.md

 # INPG Stack Demo - Infrahub, NUTS, Prometheus and Grafana

 ## Getting Started
-You can run this demo on your pc using docker, or using Github Codespaces.
+You can run this demo on your PC using docker, or using Github Codespaces.

-### Prerequisites
+### Prerequisites on local Instances

-- If you are not using devcontainer or Github Codespaces, you will need to export those variables:
+If you are not using Devcontainer or Github Codespaces, you will need to do the following steps.
+Otherwise jump to the step Demo.

+Export those variables:

 ```shell
 export INFRAHUB_ADDRESS="http://localhost:8000"